AleMorales/VPLSite/api/Geometry.md

 Turtle(Float64, message)
 ```

-Create a meshing turtle that can convert a `Graph` into a 3D mesh using  turtle operators, geometry primitives and methods of `feedgeom!()`.
+Create a meshing turtle that can convert a `Graph` into a 3D mesh using  turtle operators, geometry primitives and methods of `feed!()`.
 By default,  the meshing turtle will generate geometry primitives with double floating  precision (`Float64`) but it is possible to generate a version with lower  precision as in `Turtle(Float32)`.
 The argument `message` is any user-defined object.

-<a target='_blank' href='https://github.com/AleMorales/VPL.jl/blob/7a132c2a4dc8604d7234cee76a1586daf23ba23e/src/Geom/Turtle/Turtle.jl#LL30-L39' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/AleMorales/VPL.jl/blob/2c98915077ee2368ff87ffe73fa8a98d21572d25/src/Geom/Turtle/Turtle.jl#LL30-L39' class='documenter-source'>source</a><br>

 <a id='VPL.Geom.head-Tuple{VPL.Geom.Turtle}' href='#VPL.Geom.head-Tuple{VPL.Geom.Turtle}'>#</a>
 **`VPL.Geom.head`** &mdash; *Method*.